nowatermelon/skyrim/README.md

 ## Updating
 Check [Changelog](https://github.com/nowatermelon/skyrim/blob/main/Changelog.md) for useful information.

-The steps are the same as installing Bread, you can use the same paths.
+The steps are the same as installing , you can use the same paths.

-Back up the save files just in case.
+Any custom files (mods, `profiles`, `overwrite`, etc) not included in the modlist will be deleted during updates.
+To keep the mods you've added, you must add the [NoDelete] prefix to their names.

-***Note: Any custom files not included in the Modlist will be deleted during updates.
-To preserve your own edits, you must add the [NoDelete] prefix to these mods' names.***
+***With each release, I provide baseline `profiles` and `overwrite` files on [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/149063).
+Make sure to back up your current saves elsewhere before updating and then use them to overwrite the default save.***

 ---